Reid Brignac: Colorado Rockies

 Brignac was traded to the Colorado Rockies in exchange for cash considerations on February 14, 2013.
 Brignac made the Opening Day roster as a backup infielder, and had a pinch-hit single in his Rockies debut.
 He hit 9-for-35 (.257) in April and was hitting 3-for-13 (.231) in May before he was designated for assignment on May 16.
 In 29 games with Colorado, Brignac hit .250 with a home run and 6 RBI.

 New York Yankees

 Brignac was traded to the New York Yankees for cash considerations on May 18, 2013.
 He split time with Jayson Nix at shortstop before he was designated for assignment on June 21, 2013.
 He was released a few days thereafter.
 In 17 games with New York, he hit .114 with 1 double.

-Second stint with Rockies
+Colorado Rockies (second stint)

 Brignac signed a minor league contract with the Colorado Rockies on June 26, 2013.
-He was assigned to Triple-A Colorado Springs, where in 48 games all over the infield, he hit .230 with two home runs and 11 RBI.
-After the season, he became a minor league free agent.
+He was assigned to the Triple-A Colorado Springs Sky Sox, where in 48 games all over the infield, he hit .230 with two home runs and 11 RBI.
+After the season, Brignac became a minor league free agent following the season.